Downrigger Trolling for Salmon

 you get blown off course, even ever so slightly.
 Repeat 2-3 times and your

 clearly off course.
 The next time, the wind grabs the bow and you're WAY

 It helps a lot (with or without an autopilot) to run a pair of trolling (drift) socks off the bow of the boat, adjusted so the bag hangs about mid-ship and with a short tag end off the tail of the bag tied to a cleat about 2/3 of the way back.
 Still not fun in a heavy wind, but it can make fishing possible where it would be impossible without them.

 Some fishermen go with a bow mount electric 70lb thrust Minn Kotta I-Pilot.
 These PULL the boat through the water on either a compass heading or GPS tracker per the remote.
 The sensor is in the head of the unit.
 When they need more power for a faster troll or wind then they turn on the kicker for a little extra push and leave it alone letting the Minn Kotta does all the steering.
-Using this method they can troll straight from the warmth of the cabin, while others get blown around
+Using this method they can troll straight from the warmth of the cabin, while others get blown around, something to think about.

 The one advantage you have while trolling by hand is instant throttle control.
 The autopilot has more lag in the throttle, so in really gusty conditions you can still be a problem if you are in slow current and not running enough throttle.